 - If you use a ready made pastry this dessert takes just 10 minutes to prepare!

-- Roasting fruit really brings out the flavor of the apricots so you don't have to add too much sugar to this rustic pie.
+- Baking the fruit freeform really intensifies and concentrates the natural sweetness of the apricots, meaning you don't need to add a lot of extra sugar to this rustic pie.

 - For a gluten free apricot pie, substitute your regular pie crust with a gluten free alternative.